 Detecting recent bottlenecks during population range expansion

 We tested whether a bottleneck occurred during the range expansion of each population with the method implemented in BOTTLENECK (Cornuet & Luikart, 1996; Piry, Luikart, & Cornuet, 1999).
-Inferences regarding historical changes in population size are based on the expected heterozygosity estimated from allele frequencies decreases faster than the expected heterozygosity estimated under a given mutation model at mutation-drift equilibrium in populations that have experienced a recent reduction in size.
+Inferences regarding historical changes in population size are based on the principle that the expected heterozygosity estimated from allele frequencies decreases faster than the expected heterozygosity estimated under a given mutation model at mutation-drift equilibrium in populations that have experienced a recent reduction in size.
 The tests were performed under the stepwise-mutation model (SMM) and a two-phase model (TPM) allowing for 30% multi-step changes.

 Spatial distribution of allelic richness and observed heterozygosity